TammoLossau/tammolossau.github.io/_pages/research.md

 Forthcoming in *Australasian Journal of Philosophy*. - [Journal page]( https://www.tandfonline.com/doi/full/10.1080/00048402.2023.2289108l)

 A very short review of Christoph Kelp and Mona Simions book on the norms of assertion.
-You should read it.
+It's worth reading!

 ### "Knowledge First" and Its Limits